JacobWilliams90/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+    Client side auth.
+Server gives you a token, with info inside of it.
+When trying to access protected parts of an app or website it would read the token and make sure your an authorized user.

 - [ ] What steps can you take in your web apps to keep your data secure?

+    user auth, private routes, and protected paths.

 - [ ] Describe how web servers work.

+    Web servers “serve” web pages it retrieves from project code to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  C = Post
+  R = Get
+  U = Put
+  D = Delete

 ## Project Set Up